smaakage85/shapemaker/README.md

     ├── .github/
     │   └── workflows/            # Workflows for automation, CI/CD.
     ├── modelpkg/                 # Python package defining model logic.
-    |   |   construct.py          # Code for constructing the model etc.
+    |   |   construct.py          # Code for constructing and training the model etc.
     │   └── tests/                # Unit tests for model code.
     ├── aws/                      # Shell scripts for integrating the project with Sagemaker.
     ├── configs/                  # Configurations for Sagemaker endpoints, training jobs, etc.
     ├── images/                   # Docker images for model training and model endpoint.
-    ├── server/                   # Configuration of a default NGINX web server for the model endpoint.
+    ├── server/                   # Configuration for a default NGINX web server for the model endpoint.
     ├── .envrc                    # Project-specific environment variables.
     ├── Makefile                  # Command-line functions for project-specific tasks.
     ├── train.py                  # Script for training the model.
 Builds into the training image.